Call: Action grants to educate and raise the awareness of girls and boys about gender-based violence as a way to prevent it at an early stage

 Activities can be carried out in formal and informal education or other contexts.
 Applicants should reflect on the framing of messages and the use of specific messengers (such as youth leaders, local celebrities, sports coaches etc.) when developing such awareness-raising and education activities.
 Pre-testing of messages among the target group is strongly encouraged.
 Multi-component campaigns, combining different methods of awareness-raising and education, are particularly encouraged.

-images or materials developed in the context of this call should be sensitive, challenge gender stereotypes (for instance,
+developed in the context of this call should be sensitive, challenge gender stereotypes (for instance, avoid representing

-avoid representing women as passive victims and all men as perpetrators) and should in no way stigmatise victims or any specific
+women as passive victims and all men as perpetrators) and should in no way stigmatise victims or any specific group.

 |Thematic Focus||Education, Capacity Building, Human Rights, European Citizenship, People with Disabilities, Equal Rights|